Hillary Clinton

 Debate 2: All about insults, not issues

-The second presidential debate between Hillary Clinton and Donald Trump was the most divisive America has ever seen, with deeply personal attacks at the front.
+The second presidential debate between Hillary Clinton and Donald Trump was the most divisive America has ever seen, says University of Melbourne expert.

 Presidential fireworks: The verdict